rmcgrath050/Learning-Journal/Project/project_plans.md

 - User handover documentation

+#### Stakeholders
+- Report owners who will define reporting requirements and validate outputs, engagement via regular meeting and team chats
+- Data engineering team , to ensure standardisation is being meet, offer technical guidance and code reviews, and engagement via daily stand ups
+- Platform teams who own the ODP , to engage with them to access the data and understand the ODP and raise any data issues
+- The business users who will be using the report and feedback during testing

+#### Risks, Assumptions and Constraints

+Risks
+- Changes to the third party data structure
+- Differences between Excel calculations and SQL logic
+- Data quality issues within source files
+- Delays in stakeholder availability for testing

+Assumptions
+- Required data remains available within GCP
+- Existing business logic is fully understood
+- Required access to GCP environments is provided

+Constraints
+- Project timescales.
+- Compliance with organisational data governance standards.
+- Dependency on upstream data availability.
+- must integrate with the organisation's existing GCP environment and follow established technical standards and deployment processes
+- Access permissions, development is dependent on access to GCP environments, repositories and datasets

 ******************************************

+Reporting and Validation
+* BigQuery reporting datasets.
+* Comparison of outputs against the legacy Excel report to ensure consistency and accuracy.

 Summarise the data and technologies you expect to use (for example, data sources, storage, processing, and any analytics or reporting).